qboson/kaiwu_community/README.md

 You can extend the SDK by adding:

-* New solvers
+* New solver implementations
-* Classical optimizers
+* Classical optimization algorithms
-* Implementations that leverage the **CIM machine**
+* Model conversion tools
+* Example programs and documentation

+### Contribution Example

-Example: Creating a custom optimizer by extending `OptimizerBase`:
+Creating a custom optimizer by extending `OptimizerBase`:

 ```python
 class NewOptimizer(OptimizerBase):
     ...
 ```

-As shown in [BruteForceOptimizer](src/kaiwu_community/classical/_brute_force.py), you can use it with a solver:
+Using it with a solver:

 ```python
 solver = kaiwu.solver.SimpleSolver(NewOptimizer())